NGPVAN/job-descriptions/README.md

 NGP VAN has been recognized as one of the fastest growing companies in America by Inc. Magazine for seven years in a row, and one of the top 50 fastest growing companies in the DC area by both the Washington Business Journal and SmartCEO.
 We are a successful and growing company that cares about our employees’ career advancement.
 We are an open-minded, flexible workplace that values learning and contributions of many different kinds.

+*NGP VAN believes a diverse, inclusive staff makes us a stronger company and better partner for our clients.
+Two of our founders are a gay couple.
+We’re committed to hiring people of all races, ethnicities, ages, sex, genders, sexual orientation or gender identities, marital status, religions, and disabilities.
+Women, people of color, LGBTQ individuals, and members of other minority or marginalized groups are encouraged to apply.*

 About This Repository
 =====================